 Cyberattacks have become increasingly prevalent since the start of the COVID-19 pandemic.
 With many employees working remotely, companies have been under continuous attack from hackers looking to exploit low-protected home devices.
-In 2020 alone, malicious emails have gone up by 600%.
+In 2020 alone, sources state that malicious emails have gone up by 600%.

 The same happens all across the world and costs companies enormous amounts of money.
 Cybercriminals are using security weaknesses to access and tamper with the most relevant data of companies and governments.
 According to the IBM and Ponemon Institute, data breaches typically cost companies a whopping $4.24 million per incident in 2021, the highest number in 17 years.

 These shocking figures suggest that software engineers and programmers need to step up their game.
 As technology advances and provides users additional business options, so it gives cybercriminals more room for malicious attacks.
 To protect their organizations, software engineers and programmers need to take precautionary steps and anticipate attacks on all fronts.

 In 2021, some of the most severe cyberattacks occurred due to inadequate protection and a lack of foresight.
 Read on to find more about them and learn what programmers and software engineers can do to avoid future incidents.

 In January 2021, the hacker group ShinyHunters attacked Bonobos, a men’s clothing store.
 The cybercriminals managed to download a cloud backup containing the personally identifiable information (PII) of over seven million customers, including their phone numbers, credit card numbers, and account information.
 They even posted the collected data on a hacker forum for free.